haddocking/alphaflow-antibodies/README.md

 pdb_selmodel -1 ensemble_7msq_top50_cl20_noclash.pdb | pdb_tidy > 7msq_model1.pdb
 haddock3-restraints restrain_bodies 7msq_model1.pdb > 7msq_unambig.tbl
 ```
-3. run the refinement using the HADDOCK3 command line interface (now it is using a precalculate unambiguous restraints file but you can easily change it to use the file you just generated):
+3. run the refinement using the HADDOCK3 command line interface (now it is using a precalculated unambiguous restraints file but you can easily edit it to use the file you just generated):
 ```bash
 haddock3 emref-alphaflow_ensemble.cfg
 ```
-4. generate the ensemble of the refined structures
+4. generate a PDB ensemble from the refined structures
 ```bash
 pdb_mkensemble AFL-emref/1_emref/*pdb | pdb_tidy > ensemble_7msq_emref.pdb
 ```